buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 ``extraHeaders``
     (dictionary) A dictionary containing key/value pairs of extra headers to add to sent e-mails.
-Both the keys and the values may be a `WithProperties` instance.
+Both the keys and the values may be a `Interpolate` instance.

 As a help to those writing :func:`messageFormatter` functions, the following table describes how to get some useful pieces of information from the various